You can upload file attachments (documents, spreadsheets, presentations) to the knowbly™ Content Manager for use in your courses.

 Note: Currently you can attach files for the learners to download to their local machine.
 The ability for learners to preview the attachment within the course is in development.

-To add an attachment, first select a course lesson block that includes the attachment type.
+To add an attachment, first add a block that includes the attachment type.

 Once you’ve added the attachment block, click on the Add button to attach your file.